Unit title guidance

 Unit Titles Amendment Act changes to disclosure

-The three stages for disclosure
+The two stages for disclosure

-Pre-contract disclosure
+Stage 1: Pre-contract disclosure statement

-The pre-contract disclosure provides prospective buyers with information about the property they are looking to buy.
+The pre-contract disclosure statement provides prospective buyers with information about the property they are looking to buy.
 It includes basic information about the unit and the development.

 Vendors must provide a pre-contract disclosure statement to buyers before a sale and purchase agreement is signed.
 The pre-contract disclosure statement should be completed as early as possible, preferably before marketing the property.
 You should explain this to your vendor.
 You will also need to talk to your vendor about how the required information can be collected and explain that they should seek legal advice before completing the form.